The 6 Research Process Pillars of a More Dynamic Customer Journey Map

 Experience journeys are linear, too, but they have a much broader flow.
 You’re tracking the peaks and valleys of the experience and looking for key moments.
 If you’re working in ecommerce, and looking at someone’s path to purchase, here you’re zooming out a bit to find their “general mood” as they interact with your website.

 Sometimes, they’ll get stuck in the molasses swamp.
 Small issues will trip users up.
-Look for the emotional data.
+Look for the emotional data behind their actions.

 For decision journeys, think Chutes & Ladders